Sindri-Labs/sindri-resources/gnark/compress/README.md

 ## Compression Circuit

-This circuit is built with Gnark frontend v0.9.0 and currently accepts two inputs similar to
+This circuit is built with Gnark frontend v0.9.0 and accepts a string as input
 ```
 {
     "original": "aaabbcccccc",
-    "compressed": "a3b2c6"
 }
 ```